Welcome to the Chemistry and Biochemistry Graduate Program at UToledo!

 Our Ph.D. program, one of the largest in Ohio, celebrated its 50th anniversary in 2018.
 The achievements of our students are recognized nationally and internationally.
 We offer unique research opportunities and our research programs aim to explore challenging scientific questions in various fields of Chemistry and Biochemistry.

 We provide you with a comprehensive selection of research programs, including Analytical, Biological and Biochemical, Inorganic, Materials, Organic, Physical, Photo and Cellular Chemistry.
-Our faculty members are highly recognized nationally and internationally for their quality of research, and our Department is equipped with cutting-edge instrumentation.
+Our department is equipped with cutting-edge instrumentation and our faculty members are highly recognized nationally and internationally for their quality of research.
+Check out faculty profiles on their individual pages and by searching Google Scholar for more information.

 The success of our students is our top priority!